andrew/ultimate-awesome/README.md

 - [cybersecurity-golang-security](https://github.com/paulveillard/cybersecurity-golang-security) - An ongoing collection of Go tools and frameworks, software, libraries, learning tutorials, frameworks, academic and practical resources.
 - [awesome-product-management](https://github.com/pcefulwarrior/awesome-product-management) - A curated list of awesome product management resources & tools.
 - [deez-deelz](https://github.com/Permify/deez-deelz) - Deez Deelz is a curated  list of Startup Discounts and Credits by Permify.
 Apply dozens of discounts to save 1,000s of dollars from AWS to Notion!.
+- [awesome-polywrap](https://github.com/polywrap/awesome-polywrap) - Polywrap is building a unified execution environment for the internet that is safe, open, and user-owned.
+Use Polywrap to create endlessly extensible software that runs anywhere.
 - [awesome-multimodal-sequence-learning](https://github.com/Redaimao/awesome-multimodal-sequence-learning) - Reading list for multimodal sequence learning.
+- [awesome-bolt12](https://github.com/Rsync25/awesome-bolt12) - A curated list of resources around BOLT12.
 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.
 - [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.